YuukanOO/uniformcss.com/get-started/fundamentals/media-queries.md

 ## Responsive Design

-You can apply responsive utility classes by appending the breakpoint variant to the beginning of your class name e.g. `<breakpoint-variant>:keyword-variant`.
+You can apply responsive utility classes by appending the breakpoint variant to the beginning of your class name e.g. `<breakpoint-variant>.keyword-variant`.

 ---